ndgigliotti/cluster-optimizer/README.md

 ## Future Work

-### Reliance on Scikit-Learn's `BaseSearchCV`
+### Independence from `BaseSearchCV`

-Currently `ClusterOptimizer` relies heavily `BaseSearchCV` (which defines the Scikit-Learn search machinery).
+Currently `ClusterOptimizer` relies heavily on `BaseSearchCV` (which defines the Scikit-Learn search machinery).
 I could have created a cluster optimizer from scratch, but it would've taken much more work to achieve a high level of reliability.
 Nevertheless, in the future, it would be a good idea to create a new version of `BaseSearchCV` for transductive clustering purposes.

 ### To-Do